-The Actuated Controller, Cabinet, and all auxiliary equipment shall be in full compliance with the NEMA Standard TS2 Type 2 requirements.
+The Actuated Controller, Cabinet, and all auxiliary equipment shall be in full compliance with the NEMA Standards Publication No. TS2-2003 including NEMA TS-2 Amendment #4-2012 (for Flashing Yellow Arrow) or latest.

-The local intersection controller shall be the most current version of the Trafficware Model 980 controller or an equivalent approved by the City Traffic Engineer.
-The controller must be fully compatible with the City of Council Bluff's existing ATMS.now Advanced Traffic Management System (ATMS) and the existing SynchroGreen Adaptive Signal Control Technology (ASCT) system that are both manufactured by Trafficware.
+The local intersection controller shall be the most current version of the Cubic|Trafficware Commander Advanced Traffic Controller or an equivalent approved by the Engineer.
 The controller shall include the data key option or similar function.
+The local intersection Controller shall be fully compatible with the City of Council Bluff's existing ATMS.now Advanced Traffic Management System manufactured by Cubic|Trafficware.
 The Controller shall be capable of 10/100 BASE-T Ethernet network communication.
-The City Traffic Engineer may specify alternate or additional communications capabilities as needed.
+The Engineer may specify alternate or additional communications capabilities as needed.

 All auxiliary equipment supplied in the signal cabinet not produced by the primary Controller manufacturer shall have service information and parts availability information supplied including, model number, serial number, and/or part number, and the address of the manufacturer included on the cabinet layout and master parts list.
-The same manufacturer as the Controller timing unit shall manufacture the cabinet terminal facilities.
-All other equipment may be multi-source.
-Refer to NEMA Standard TS2, Type 2 - 1992 for further standards and specifications for TS2 signal equipment.
+The same manufacturer as the Controller timing unit shall also manufacture the traffic control cabinet and all terminal facilities unless otherwise approved by the City of Council Bluffs Traffic Engineer.
+All other equipment may be multi-source as long as it meets the latest NEMA TS2 specification and is approved by the Engineer.